-Taken together, Tables VII, VIII, IX, and X demonstrates that the results and key insights of our experiment are robust to varying levels of parameters.
+Tables VII, VIII, IX, and X (and the pilot experiments reported in the Appendix Section A.4) demonstrate that the results and key insights of our experiment are robust to varying parameters.
 This suggests that the behavior and outcomes are driven by the architecture of the incentives rather than the levels and ratios of the benefit from the blue ball to the cost of the red ball.